twilightscapes/pirateyoutube/static/content/posts/thisfucker.md

 ---
 template: blog-post
-title: Just another manic monday
+title: This fucker
-slug: /todd
+slug: /fuck
 date: 2023-10-01 09:00
 description: Experience the thrill of PIRATE
 youtube: